usnistgov/FIPS201/_Appendix/glossary.md

 Comparison
 : The process of comparing a biometric with a previously stored reference.
-See also “Identification” and “Identity Verification”.
+See also "Identification" and "Identity Verification".
 [INCITS/M1-040211]

 Component
 : An element of a large system, such as an identity card, issuer, card reader, or identity